Rhodocactus

-Rhodocactus is a genus of flowering plant in the cactus family Cactaceae, native to central South America.
+Rhodocactus is a possible genus of flowering plants in the cactus family Cactaceae, native to central South America.
+As of April 2026, it was treated by many sources as a synonym of Pereskia.
 Unlike most species of cacti, Rhodocactus has persistent leaves and a fully tree-like habit.
-The genus was sunk into a broadly circumscribed Pereskia, but molecular phylogenetic studies from 2005 onwards showed that with this circumscription Pereskia was paraphyletic, and in 2016, Rhodocactus was restored for southern South American species.

 Description

 Like all cacti, Rhodocactus species have a succulent habit and specialized structures, areoles, that bear spines.
 They differ from most cacti in having persistent leaves.
 They grow as trees, 3–7 m tall.
-When mature, their stems develop bark, but its development is delayed, and all the species other than Rhodocactus nemorosus retain stomata.
+When mature, their stems develop bark, but its development is delayed, and all the species other than Rhodocactus nemorosus (Pereskia nemorosa) retain stomata.
 The areoles of Rhodocactus species can form "brachyblasts", called "spur shoots" by Beat Leuenberger.
 The areole initially forms in the axil of a leaf (stage A in the diagram below).
 This leaf may be lost, leaving a leaf scar, and leaves may grow on the areole (stage B).
 The areole may then grow out to form a brachyblast – a short, very crowded shoot that bears leaves (stage C).
 Later this may form a longer, but still short shoot that has its own areoles (stage D).
 Asai and Miyata regard the formation of brachyblast leaves as a distinguishing characteristic of the genus in comparison to Pereskia.
 Rhodocactus flowers are about 3–5 cm in diameter.